-Acoustical evaluation of the Carnyx of Tintignac
+Acoustical study of the Carnyx of Tintignac

-J. Gilbert^a, E. Brasseur^a, J.-P. Dalmont^a and C. Maniquet^b
+J. Gilberta, E. Brasseura, J.-P. Dalmonta and C. Maniquetb aLAUM - UMR CNRS 6613, Université du Maine, avenue Olivier Messiaen, 72085 Le Mans Cedex 9, France bINRAP Limoges, UMR 8546 CNRS-ENS, 18 allée des Gravelles, 87280 Limoges, France joel.gilbert@univ-lemans.fr

-^aLaboratoire d'acoustique de l'université du Maine, Bât.
-IAM - UFR Sciences Avenue Olivier Messiaen 72085 Le Mans Cedex 9 ^bINRAP Limoges et UMR 8546 CNRS-ENS, 18 allée des Gravelles, 87280 Limoges, France joel.gilbert@univ-lemans.fr The carnyx is an instrument which was used by Celtic peoples in various parts of Europe around 2000 years ago.
+The carnyx is an instrument which was used by Celtic peoples in various parts of Europe around 2000 years ago.
 In September 2004 an excavation at Tintignac (Naves, Corrèze district of France) revealed a buried horde of bronze instruments, including a lot of parts of several different carnyxes.
-Some of the parts have been put together to make an almost complete carnyx which is exposed in Paris nowadays.
+Some of the parts have been put together to make an almost complete carnyx which has been exposed in Paris in 2012.
 In 2011, a brass copy of this carnyx has been made by Jean Boisserie.
 This paper discusses some acoustical aspects of the carnyx brass copy, and presents measurements made on it.
 The measurements are mainly input impedance, vibrations measurements, and playing frequencies estimations.
 The question of the bore profile and its influence on the resonance frequencies inharmonicity are particularly discussed.
+In order to minimize the inharmonicity, it is suggested that the carnyx should be slightly extended.
 A specificity of the Tintignac carnyx is the presence of thin large ears on its head, their possible influence on the radiated sound is discussed.